darktohka/mongodb-docker/README.md

 A very slim Docker image, containing the absolute minimum amount of libraries required to run MongoDB.

-This image is based on the Debian Unstable (Debian Sid) image.
+This image is based on the Ubuntu devel image.

 ## Usage: Create config, directories and run MongoDB